martinklepsch/martinklepsch.org/content/onehundred/2021-03-21-different-beaches.md

 Listening to this made me realize that surfing in different places, different "breaks" will also make a huge difference to my surfing abilities.
 I don't want to become a surfer or anything but who doesn't enjoy the feeling of improving and eventually being reasonably good at something.
 It certainly maps to my bouldering experience.

 Cheers to Jaydon for showing me this stuff again.
 In particular during our last lesson — after having surfed a in a few more places — I understood a lot more about how my position affects things.
-If a wave isn't very strong shifting your board more to the front will make you go faster and will make it easier to catch the wave.
+If a wave isn't very strong shifting your body more to the front will make you go faster and will make it easier to catch the wave.
 If a wave is fast and strong being further back is important to avoid the nose-dive (of which I did plenty).
 And sometimes it makes sense to shift the weight around a bit even while you're on the wave.

 Anyways, let me know if you wanna surf some time! 😁